 $928.5 million / $22.6 million

 Sources: S&P Capital IQ and Motley Fool CAPS.

 If you want market-thumping returns, you need to put together the best portfolio you can.
-Owning exceptional stocks is a surefire way to secure your financial future.
-Of course, despite a strong four-star rating, Coach may not be your top choice.
+Of course, despite a strong five-star rating, Coach may not be your top choice.